 Wednesday AM Forecast: Friday will start with storms and end with cooler air

 Keep an eye on Friday.
-Heavy downpours will be morning in ahead of some cold air.
+Heavy downpours will be moving in ahead of some cold air.

 THE FORECAST